sgl-project/sglang/docs/en/index.rst

 SGLang has the following core features:

-* **Fast Backend Runtime**: Efficient serving with RadixAttention for prefix caching, jump-forward constrained decoding, continuous batching, token attention (paged attention), tensor parallelism, flashinfer kernels, and quantization (AWQ/FP8/GPTQ/Marlin).
+- **Fast Backend Runtime**: Efficient serving with RadixAttention for prefix caching, jump-forward constrained decoding, continuous batching, token attention (paged attention), tensor parallelism, flashinfer kernels, and quantization (AWQ/FP8/GPTQ/Marlin).

-* **Flexible Frontend Language**: Enables easy programming of LLM applications with chained generation calls, advanced prompting, control flow, multiple modalities, parallelism, and external interactions.
+- **Flexible Frontend Language**: Enables easy programming of LLM applications with chained generation calls, advanced prompting, control flow, multiple modalities, parallelism, and external interactions.

+- **Extensive Model Support**: SGLang supports a wide range of generative models including the Llama series (up to Llama 3.1), Mistral, Gemma, Qwen, DeepSeek, LLaVA, Yi-VL, StableLM, Command-R, DBRX, Grok, ChatGLM, InternLM 2 and Exaone 3.
+It also supports embedding models such as e5-mistral and gte-Qwen2.
+Easily extensible to support new models.

+- **Open Source Community**: SGLang is an open source project with a vibrant community of contributors.
+We welcome contributions from anyone interested in advancing the state of the art in LLM and VLM serving.

 Documentation
 -------------

+In this documentation, we'll dive into these following areas to help you get the most out of SGLang.

 .. _hyperparameter_tuning:
 .. toctree::